 Telegram

-Connect AI agents to Telegram bots.
-Receive messages from users and send intelligent responses.
+Connect agents to Telegram bots.
+Receive messages from users and send AI responses.

 How It Works

-When you create an inbound Telegram connector, Connic automatically registers a webhook with Telegram using your bot token.
-Telegram then sends every update (messages, edited messages, callback queries) directly to Connic as an HTTP POST.
+When you create an inbound Telegram connector, Connic registers a webhook with Telegram using your bot token.
+Telegram sends every update (messages, edited messages, callback queries) to Connic as an HTTP POST.
 Connic verifies the request, extracts the message details, and triggers your linked agents.

 Setup Instructions